4 Money Tricks Doctors Can Use to Pay Down Student Loans Faster

 No matter how long you’ve been out of school, you can still try refinancing your student loan debt for a lower rate, which could lead to paying your debt off much faster.

 Doctors especially benefit from this move, as it can save them a good amount of money in the end.
-In fact, when doctors refinance with SoFi, they have an average lifetime savings of $48,560*.
 For more information on the benefits of refinancing, check out SoFi’s Guide to Student Loan Refinancing.

 3. Take advantage of disability insurance discounts while training